 It said that there are two types of insurtech vendors:

 - Digitally native insurers: Those that are challenging the dominance of traditional insurance companies using a “technology-first” approach such as machine learning, ie: Lemonade

 - Vendors providing technology to insurers: Uses new approaches to transform operations and increase effciency with customer base, ie: Blocksure, an insurtech that aims to streamline claims reporting and interactions across the value chain using a blockchain-enabled platform.

 Juniper Research says: “The confluence of new insurers, technology providers, price comparison websites, venture capital investors and traditional insurers make insurtech one of the most interesting spaces in technology today.”

 It forecasts that insurance premiums in the US generated by insurtech services will exceed $400bn by 2023, up from $187bn in 2018.

 But what about the UK?

-Early insight from Accenture given exclusively to Insurance Times, demonstrates that insurtech in the first half of 2018 saw a “record number of deals” (206 deals) reporting investment dollars at a similar level to 2017.
+Early insight from Accenture exclusive to Insurance Times, demonstrates that insurtech in the first half of 2018 saw a “record number of deals” (206 deals) reporting similar investment dollars at the previous year.